vvscode/docs/docs/tutorials/tutorials-javascript/sms-node-module.md

 ---
-title: "SMS Node Module"
+title: SMS Node Module
-excerpt: "This is an open source Node module to send SMS with the Sinch SMS API."
+excerpt: This is an open source Node module to send SMS with the Sinch SMS API.
 ---
 One of the teams at TheNextWeb hackathon this past weekend was kind enough to open source a node module to send SMS with the [Sinch SMS API](https://www.sinch.com/sms-api/).
 (Shoutout to Mihir and Mikhail\!)
 Here’s an example of how to use it: